 Hamato Xiono and his family only survived because they’d been off-world during the attack.
 And yet, despite the annihilation of his planet and his people, mirroring the moment in Ahsoka, Xiono still could not bring himself to fight.
 When he contacted his son to let him know he was alive, Xiono implored his son to run rather than fight with Star Wars‘ Resistance.
 He even blamed Kazuda for making his family a target.

 Ahsoka Reveals The Tragedy of Senator Xiono’s Own Failures

 Now, thanks to Ahsoka, we know Senator Xiono’s failures were not just limited to later in life.
 Nor was his cowardly response to Hosnian Prime’s destruction a single dereliction of duty.
 He was never capable of doing the job the galaxy and his people needed him to do when it needed Xiono most.
 He always failed to see the danger posed by Imperial loyalists and the First Order that sprung from them.
 The Senator was so desperate to avoid war that he helped usher in its arrival.

 If Senator Xiono had taken General Syndulla’s warnings seriously during the time of Ahsoka, he might have saved his home and millions of lives.
+If he hadn’t been so intent on punishing Hera for trying to disrupt his presumed peace, maybe he could have helped ushered in a different fate.
 Instead, he helped ensure its destruction and an era of death in the galaxy far, far away.
 It’s a sad end for a Senator who could never recognize what so many others desperately tried to make him see.